PauBotella/DexVision/README.md

 Gen 1 to 5 original sprites are from EBDX

-For the next generations original sprites are from pokemon showdown
+For the next generations original sprites are from pokemon Showdown Not all the sprites available in Pokemon Showdown are in this program because some of them appear bugged in the terminal.

 5% chance of shiny in random